theelous3/record.theelous3.net/content/posts/foundry_basic_guide/index.md

     $ sudo nginx -t
     $ sudo systemctl restart nginx

+Now we will check that the DNS records we created have been established - go to this site and put your domain in: https://www.whatsmydns.net/

+All green?
+Good to go.
+If not, just wait a few and check again.

 Generate the certificate (replace `yourdomain.com` with your actual domain.
-If you set your A record earlier to be a subdomain like `foundry.yourdomain.com` be sure to use that full domain.):
+If you set your A record earlier to be a subdomain like `foundry.yourdomain.com` be sure to use that full domain):

     $ sudo certbot --nginx -d yourdomain.com